Pehowa: Genealogy registers

+Hindu genealogy registers at Pehowa are the genealogy registers of pilgrims maintained here by pandas.
+The genealogical registers of Pehowa were created when people went to register unnatural deaths, such as resulting from an accident, suicide, or murder.
+After the third battle of Panipat in 1761, many of the family-members whom accompanied the Maratha soldiers went to register their deaths at Pehowa.

+Sarasvati Temple

 Pehowa is known to be an important place and pilgrimage on the banks of revered Sarasvati River.
 There is an ancient temple dedicated to Goddess/River Saraswati.
 This is another temple of this city forming a part of 48 kos parikrama of Kurukshetra.

-Kartikeya Temple
+Kartikeya temple

-Kartikeya Temple, Pehowa is a 5th century temple.
+Kartikeya Temple, Pehowa is a 5th-century temple.